ElOsoMandibuloso/AgarToolKit/README.md

 --------------------------------------------------------------------
 How to install:
-Just download everything by clicking Code and then Download ZIP
+Just download everything by clicking Code -> Download ZIP, extract it and run the AgarToolKit.exe
 --------------------------------------------------------------------
 Keybinds: